kobbersmed/funcoin/README.md

 The funcoin module requires the following python modules:
 * numpy
 * scipy
-* scikit-learn (some model evaluation metrics are only available in version 1.4 or higher, but capr can run with older versions)
+* scikit-learn (some model evaluation metrics are only available in version 1.4 or higher, but funcoin can run with older versions)
 * matplotlib (for the tutorial)
 * notebook (for the tutorial)